South Sudan, Republic of

 • NGOs ONLY:

-• Obtain Import Permit from Ministry of Commerce, Industry and Investment.
+• Obtain Import Permits from the Ministry of Commerce, Industry and Investment.

-• Write a letter of request for an import permit to the Undersecretary General of the Ministry of Commerce, Industry & Investment.
+• Write a request letter for an import permit to the Undersecretary General of the Ministry of Commerce, Industry & Investment.

 • Include cover Letter, invoice(s), certificates & copy of the approved exemption receipt/documents from customs.